About The Kern Fire Safe Council

 Our Mission

-The mission of the Kern Fire Safe Council is to safeguard the people of our communities and their property from the effects of catastrophic wildfire through education, innovation and action.
+The mission of the Kern Fire Safe Council through education, collaboration and action is to safeguard the people of our communities and their property from the effects of catastrophic wildfire.

 Our Vision

-The communities of Kern County will be prepared to withstand and be resilient from the effects of wildfires and earthquakes.
+The communities of Kern County are prepared to withstand and be resilient from the effects of wildfires.

-1. Continue to restructure and expand the current fire safe council
+Continue to restructure and expand the current fire safe council.

 The Concept of Fire Safe Council